franco-ruggeri/covid19-detection/README.md

 # Explainable Detection of COVID-19 from Chest X-Ray Images
-This project is part of the course DD2424 Deep Learning in Data Science at KTH.
+This project is part of the Deep Learning in Data Science course (DD2424) at KTH.
 The goal is to train a classifier for COVID-19 detection from chest X-ray (CXR) images and boost it with explainability.
 More information can be found in the [report](https://github.com/franco-ruggeri/dd2424-covid19-detection/blob/master/docs/report.pdf).
 Also check out our [presentation](https://www.youtube.com/watch?v=c1TNhvAmddE&feature=youtu.be).

 This package provides:
 - An [application](#2-application) with a graphical user interface (GUI).
 This application can be used to make predictions on your images using trained models.